ChrisDev18/Chess-Game/README.md

 Behind the UI is a hierarchy of objects based off interfaces which hold data and control the logic of the chess game. **There are Interfaces for:**
-- [Game](src/models/Game.ts) - Controls the flow of the game - this is the highest class
+- [Game](src/models/Game.ts) - Controls the flow of the game - this is the highest-level interface
 - [Player](src/models/Player.ts) - Acts as a controller for any moves made.
 - [Chessboard](src/models/ChessBoard.ts) - Holds the array of chessboard squares
 - [Square](src/models/Square.ts) - Holds information about which piece is on a given square.